 Trump and Japan's Abe share high-five on Florida golf course

-First Lady Melania Trump, right, and Akie Abe, wife of Japanese Prime Minister Shinzo Abe, center, take a tour of the Morikami Museum and Japanese Gardens in Delray Beach, Fla., on Saturday, Feb.
-11, 2017.
+First lady Melania Trump, left, and Akie Abe, wife of Japanese Prime Minister Shinzo Abe, center, tour Morikami Museum and Japanese Gardens with park administrator Bonnie White Lemay in Delray Beach, Fla., on Saturday, Feb.
+11, 2017. less First lady Melania Trump, left, and Akie Abe, wife of Japanese Prime Minister Shinzo Abe, center, tour Morikami Museum and Japanese Gardens with park administrator Bonnie White Lemay in Delray Beach, Fla., on ... more The presidential limousine is parked at the Trump National Jupiter Golf Club & Spa in Jupiter, Fla., Saturday, Feb.
+11, 2017, where President Donald Trump and Japanese Prime Minister Shinzo Abe are golfing together.

 Add your comments below